flyve-mdm/doc/source/getting-started/index.rst

 Wipe
 ~~~~

-Erase all the information in the device.
+Erase all the information in the device without deleting the Agent from the database.

 .. warning::